keyhive/build_guides/docs/troubleshooting.md

 # A column or a row of keys do not respond

 Ensure that the controller is soldered and connected completely.
 Reflow the solder.
 Replace if necessary.
+Also, check out this really good video from 1up Keyboards that explains how and when to do a bridge.

 # A single switch does not respond